Toplor is one of the thousands of new names that the Norman Conquest

 are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans

 introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Topley, Topler, Topliffe, Topcliff, Topclive, Toppley, Topleif, Toplief, Toplis and many more.

 Early Notables of the Toplor family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Toplor Notables in all our PDF Extended History products and printed products wherever possible.
+Richard Topcliffe (1532-1604), was a persecutor of Roman Catholics, born, according to his own account, in 1532, was the eldest son of Robert Topcliffe of Somerby...
+Another 61 words (4 lines of text) are included under the topic Early Toplor Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Toplor family to the New World and Oceana

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland